sprillo/cs267-project/README.md

 SSIIS
 ```

 This encodes a dictionary `{"internal-0": "SSIIS", "internal-1": "SSIIS", ...}` mapping protein names to protein sequences.
+This is what the output of the `simulate_msas` function looks like: there will be one sequence for each node in the input tree.

 ### Contact maps